-Information in verbal, written or electronic form, which is classified either for national security or Nuclear Security reasons.
+Sensitive NuclearInformation in verbal, written or electronic form, which is classified either for national security or Nuclear Security reasons.

-Structures, Systems and Components (SSCs)

-A general term encompassing all the elements of a Nuclear Facility, which contribute to protection and Safety, except human factors.
+Structures, Systems and Components (SSCs) A general term encompassing all the elements of a Nuclear Facility, which contribute to protection and Nuclear Safety, except human factors.
 Structures are the passive elements such as building vessels and shielding.
-A System comprises several components assembled in such a way as to perform specific active function and a Component is a discrete element of a system.
+A System comprises several components assembled in such a way so as to perform a specific active function and a Component is a discrete element of a system.

-Target Set

-The minimum combination of equipment or operator actions, which if all are prevented from performing their intended function or prevented from being accomplished, would cause core damage or Spent Nuclear Fuel damage and result in release of Radioactive Material.
+- Target ElementsStructures, Systems or Components of a Nuclear Facility, as well as any personnel performing actions or functions to prevent core damage or Spent Nuclear Fuel damage. - Target SetThe minimum combination of Target Elements, which if all are prevented from performing their intended function or prevented from being accomplished, would cause core damage or Spent Nuclear Fuel damage and result in a release of Radioactive Material. - TransportAn international or domestic shipment of Nuclear Material by any means of transport, beginning with the departure of the Nuclear Material from a Nuclear Facility of a supplier and ending with the arrival of the Nuclear Material at the site of a Nuclear Facility of the recipient.

-FANR-REG-08 V2 Federal Authority | هيئة اتحادية

-Transport International or domestic multiple shipments of Nuclear the receiver.

-Material by any means of transportation, where each shipment begins with the departure from a Nuclear Facility of the shipper and ends with the arrival at a Nuclear Facility of systems or devices, or Nuclear Material, the Radiological Sabotage of which could directly or indirectly would result in release of Radioactive Material.
+Unauthorised Removal The theft or other unlawful taking of Nuclear Material.
+Vital Area An area inside a Protected Area containing equipment, systems or devices, or Nuclear Material, a Radiological Sabotage of which could directly or indirectly result in a release of Radioactive Material.
+Vulnerability Assessment A process for evaluating and documenting the features and effectiveness of the overall Physical

-Unauthorized Removal The theft or other unlawful taking of Nuclear Material.

-Vital Area An area inside a Protected Area containing equipment, effectiveness of the overall Physical Protection System.

-Vulnerability Assessment A process for evaluation and documentation the features and

-Objective
+Objective and Scope